Bryan De La Cruz Player Props: Marlins vs. Tigers

 Bryan De La Cruz At The Plate

-- He ranks 40th in batting average, 97th in on base percentage, and 63rd in slugging among the qualified hitters in MLB.
+- He ranks 44th in batting average, 100th in on base percentage, and 67th in slugging among qualifying hitters in baseball.

+- In 64.6% of his 99 games this season, De La Cruz has picked up at least one hit.
+He's also had 26 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.